 At first glance, these two disciplines could not be more different.
 What unites them is a reliance on observational data.
 In contrast to experimental data, where researchers actively manipulate a key experimental condition, astronomers cannot change the temperature of a star billions of kilometers away in order to study the effect of temperature on brightness.
 Epidemiologists cannot randomly assign people to smoking vs. no smoking when studying lung cancer.

-The project’s objective is is to build a set of tutorials and teaching materials, as well as co-author a scientific paper that introduces these key principles into their fields.
+The project’s objective is to build a set of tutorials and teaching materials, as well as co-author a scientific paper that introduces these key principles into their fields.
 The project has so far generated extensive notes, which form the basis of a future publication as